There is no shortage of help and advice when it comes to heartbreak.

 The power of mindset

 In the beginning, I didn’t realise that to change the way I felt, I had to change the way I thought.
-It wasn’t until I stopped seeking help from traditional “break-up support” and started looking at self-help which delved deeply into personal growth, mindset and connecting to my purpose, that the real healing began.
+It wasn’t until I stopped seeking help from traditional “break-up support” and started looking at self-help which dealt with personal growth, mindset and connecting to my purpose, that the real healing began.
 Shifting your perspective doesn’t mean you avoid the grief emotions, it means that you let yourself express them, but allow yourself to be curious about the pain.
 You become self-aware and allow the hurt to show you what needs to be healed.
 This is something only you can do.
 You won’t find it among those equally hurt women on the angry break-up forum, who share your indignation but know nothing about you and your journey.

 No one is saying this is instant or simple.
 It takes consistent work to shift a mindset.
 The work requires putting your happiness above your fear of change.
 It will take self-love; responsibility for your own healing; forgiveness for yourself and others (which can be difficult) and sense of curiosity and purpose about your life.
 But mostly a genuine willingness to consider that this divorce happened for the best.
 If you are finding yourself stuck, perhaps it’s time to dig a little deeper and think in a different way.
 I have faith that it’s possible for any of us.